Education

 The teacher certification master programs are ideal for those who want to become public school teachers.
 Our master programs leading to teacher certification are designed for students who do not have a background in a teacher education program leading to certification.
 The Master of Arts in Teaching (MAT) is for students seeking secondary teacher certification in a specific subject area; the Master of Arts in Education (MAEd) is for students seeking elementary teacher certification.
 In addition, we offer a 4/1 Accelerated AB/MAT Degree Program for undergraduates at Washington University in St. Louis.

-In partnership with the Brown School of Social Work at Washington University in St. Louis, the Department of Education offers three tracks for the MSW/MAEd joint degree program.
-After completing one year in the Brown School toward the MSW, students will spend three semesters in the Department of Education completing one of three tracks: Elementary Teacher Certification, Educational Studies, or Higher Education.
-Students will then finish their MSW during their final spring semester for a total of 3 years in the joint degree program.
+In partnership with the Brown School of Social Work at Washington University in St. Louis, the Department of Education offers three concentrations for the MSW/MAEd dual degree program.
+After completing one year in the Brown School toward the MSW, students will spend three semesters in the Department of Education completing a concentration in Elementary Teacher Certification, Educational Studies, or Higher Education.
+Students will then finish their MSW during their final spring semester for a total of three years in the dual degree program.
 See the Bulletin page for the MSW/MAEd program and the Brown School website to learn more about the MSW/MAEd program.

 The Graduate Certificate Program in Higher Education (GCPHE) is designed to provide an overview of historical and contemporary issues in higher education for doctoral students who wish to gain a greater understanding of higher education research, policy, assessment, and/or administrative practices.
 Current Washington University doctoral students who are interested in pursuing the Graduate Certificate in Higher Education may begin taking courses pursuant to the certificate upon entry into the university.